-Wade donated Snowshill Manor to the National Trust along with over 20,000 objects he’d collected.
-It’s now open to the public, with the collections grouped together by theme and on display in different rooms of the house.
-There’s a fascinating array of items with everything from Samurai armour and mechanical clocks to musical instruments and model ships.
+One of the conditions of his donation was that it would be open to the public.
+And his collections are on display in different rooms of the house, grouped together by theme.
+There’s a fascinating array of items, from Samurai armour and mechanical clocks to musical instruments and model ships.

 As part of entry to the manor you can also visit Snowshill Gardens, a terraced Arts and Crafts-style garden which like the house is designed with ‘rooms’ of different themes.
 Wade designed the gardens with his friend and prominent Arts and Crafts architect Mackay Hugh Baillie Scott.

 If you’re visiting Snowshill in the summer, don’t miss a trip to the fragrant Cotswold Lavender fields.
 Cotswold Lavender is under a mile from Snowshill village and has over 40 different varieties of lavender and 500,000 plants which thrive on the area’s hilltop limestone soils.

 Snowshill is surrounded by unspoilt countryside and the starting point for some great walks.
 The village is just off the Cotswold Way long-distance walking route.
 And you can walk a stretch of it on the 6-mile Stanton, Snowshill and the Edge Cotswold Way circular walk.
 This runs through two pretty neighbouring villages with panoramic views across the Severn Vale.

 You can also take a National Trust 3.5-mile circular walk from Snowshill Manor to Littleworth Wood.
 Or you can walk to Broadway village on a 6-mile circular route from Snowshill which also passes the fairytale hilltop Broadway Tower (though beware there’s quite a climb).